H. G. Wells' The War of the Worlds (Pendragon Pictures film)

-H. G. Wells' The War of the Worlds (a.k.a.
-The Classic War of the Worlds or just War of the Worlds) is the first of three reworked direct-to-video film versions, first appearing in 2005, that adapts H. G. Wells's 1898 novel of the same name about a Martian invasion of southern England.
-This version, noted for its faithfulness to Wells's novel, was produced by the independent film company Pendragon Pictures.
+H. G. Wells' The War of the Worlds is a 2005 direct-to-video independent science fiction action horror-thriller film version adaptation of H. G. Wells's 1898 novel of the same name about a Martian invasion of southern England.
+This version was produced by the independent film company Pendragon Pictures.
 Unlike the adaptations set in the current day United States, this was the first film set in the novel's original 1898 Victorian England.
+In 2012, a re-formatted, re-worked version of the film was released as War of the Worlds – The True Story.

 Plot

 The early part of the film follows the experience of a late 19th-century journalist from Woking, known as "the writer", involved with the landing of a Martian invasion spacecraft.
 When the crashed cylinder opens, the Martians start killing anything that moves with a "heat ray" weapon.
 The writer discovers his house is in range of their heat ray and decides to rush his wife and servant to her cousins' home in Leatherhead; once there, he returns in order to return the borrowed cart to its owner, unaware that the invading Martians are now on the move.

-The Martians have built tall tripod "fighting machines" and begun a destructive rampage across southern England.
+The Martians have built tall tripod "fighting machines", and are on a destructive rampage across southern England.
 The film also details the adventures of his brother, a student in London, who accompanies two ladies to the east coast of England in order to escape from the slaughter and destruction wrought by the Martians.
 When the writer tries to get back to his wife in Leatherhead, he is confounded and beset by many problems as a result of the chaos brought by the Martian invasion.